2020: New to the TEAL website!

-Every week of the school term in Victoria, the TEAL website will feature a Rad resource.
+Every couple of weeks of the school term in Victoria, the TEAL website will feature a Rad resource.
 It might be an interesting academic article, a website or a game that you can use in the classroom.
 Scroll down to see the resources.

 Resources: Paper, scissors, star stickers

 Step 1: Choose a list of key vocabulary items from a current topic or class text and put them into groups of four in a Word document (or handwritten on a piece of paper).
 Make sure that each group of four has a combination of easy and difficult words.
 Cut up the groups of words.

 Step 2: Write the name of the game on the board.
 Hand one piece of paper (with a set of 4 words) to each student.
 Tell the students that they are not allowed to show anyone the paper.

 Step 3: Tell the students that they will have to get up in front of the class and explain what the word is without actually saying the word.
 They will have one minute to get through the 4 words while their team mates guess.
 Do a demonstration of a word that they already know.
 Make sure that students have a chance to ask you what their words mean, if they are not sure, or look them up.